-A minimum of 3 credits must be earned in medical terminology.
+A minimum of 3 credits with a minimum grade of C must be

+earned in medical terminology.
 Students who have earned an associate degree or higher in a health sciences field will be awarded 3 credits for medical terminology.
 Students presenting a state-issued license as a registered nurse or practical nurse will also be awarded 3 credits in medical terminology to fulfill this requirement.